tahermj8/MILP_WFO/README.md

 This file can run independently as well to generate an ANN model as well and then perform wind farm layout micro-siting optimization.

 **examples/Models/test_model_wind.xlsx** - All user inputs can be defined here.
 Both scripts take this file as the default input file.

+Other two python scripts are supporting files and also need to be downloaded to support the main scripts.